Tipping and service culture in Las Vegas

 $

 Round up for short rides.
-Add $1-$2 for luggage handling.
+Add $1-$2 for luggage.

-Pro Tip: Carry small bills for taxi tips.
-Many drivers "suddenly" don't have change for large bills.
+Pro Tip: Carry small bills - many drivers "don't have change."

 Rideshare (Uber/Lyft)